GSoftwareDevelopment/examinations/README.md

 The application is a "test" of skills related to technologies:

+## Stack:

-- Docker
+- Javascript
 - Node.JS

+## Backend:

-- WebPack
+- Express.js
 - MongoDB
-- Passport for Google and Facebook Login
+- Passport for login

-- Express.js
+## Frontend:

-- Handlebars
+- React

 # Basic goals of the application

-- Defining the research structure divided into groups
+- Defining the structure of the research divided into groups
 - Defining test components, ie measurement values ​​and standards
 - Collecting measurements
 - Presentation of measurements

-# Launching the application
+# Launch

-So far, launching the application consists of several steps:

-1. Docker-compose
-2. Configuration
-3. Webpack
-4. Server

-## Docker-compose

-Generally used to run the MongoDB database server, but if you have MongoDB you don't need to run it.

-`docker-compose up`

 ## Configuration

-The basic configuration of the application can be found in the `/config/config.env` file, and its individual elements define:
+The basic configuration of the application can be found in the `/backend/config/config.env` file, and its individual elements define:

 `PORT` - the port where the server is started, by default 3000

 `MONGO_URI` - address of the MongoDB database server

-`Google` section - defines the access parameters to the Google API interface of the login service.

-The `Facebook` section - defines the access parameters to the Facebook API login service

-## Webpack
-Creates a static UI page, but requires a server running to function fully.

-Run the command:

-`npm run build`

-## Server
+## Backend

-So far, only the developer version of the application is available.
+After configuring `.env`, run this command:

 `npm run dev`

-## Browser
+## Frontend

-In your favorite browser, enter the address `http://localhost:3000` (or instead of 3000, enter the port number that is set in the configuration)

-# Known but unresolved issues

-* [ ] A frontend run by `npm run serve` is not able to login using google login.

-    I don't know how to fix CORS issue and fetch request.

-* [ ] I still don't know how to properly configure the Facebook for Developers API to be able to log in with my Facebook account.

-* [x] How to configure WebPack to "pull" used static files (graphics etc) from Handlebars templates.
-    From what I have learned, the Webpack `CopyWebpackPlugin` plugin is an intermediate solution.
-However.
-I couldn't find a solution that would analyze the templates in terms of using images in them and extracting them.

-* [ ] A bothering problem is integrating Bootstrap and jQuery in the Webpack environment.

-    Currently, it loads these libraries from an external source (CDN), which does not allow for full application integration.

-    **What happens when I try to integrate Bootstrap and jQuery?**

-    The allocation of events to the Bootstrap interactive elements is disturbed.
-This causes, e.g.
-  - creating multiple copies of the `backdrop` for a modal element
-  - no reaction to the `dropdown` opening button
-  - browser load.
+A backend must be run.

+Follow the command

+`npm start`